 The most important consideration for your first motorcycle is that it fits you properly.
 You want to be in a comfortable position with all controls readily available.
 Your feet should be flat on the ground when you come to a stop.
 A new rider should not start on a high powered sportbike or heavyweight cruiser.
 Remember, this will be your FIRST bike and not your LAST bike!
 Don’t worry about having to sell it in a year or two – you want to gain confidence and experience on a motorcycle that’s not overly intimidating!
 You can always sell it to another new rider when you’ve outgrown it.
-Check out Big Apple Motorcycle School Vice President George Tranos’ Outside Edge Column on “Too Small or Just Right” in the July 2009 Full Throttle Magazine.
+For much more information on choosing your first bike, please check out Big Apple Motorcycle School Vice President George Tranos’ “Too Small or Just Right” in our Big Apple Bytes Blog.
 See our Links for motorcycle dealers who might be of some assistance in choosing a motorcycle that is right for you.

 A Motorcycle School